sholmes-221/hob-slides/PITCHME.md

 # Application

+> Ecclesiastes 3:11 He has made everything suitable for its time; moreover he has put a sense of past and future into their minds, yet they cannot find out what God has done from the beginning to the end.

 - Try something new this year for Christ

 - Eg a new Bible reading plan, reach out to new people to share the gospel, etc

+- Pray to God for wisdom